 Back at Brainard Lake

-We crossed the road and found a trail leading us along the shore of Brainard Lake and back to the parking area from whence our grand adventure had started 5-days and 36.5-miles earlier (27-miles on the loop without spurs).
-To say we were tired would be a vast understatement, but we were also elated to have experienced some of the most picturesque landscape in the world.
+We crossed the road and found a trail leading us along the shore of Brainard Lake and back to the parking area from whence our grand adventure had started 5-days and 36.5-miles earlier (27 miles on the loop without spurs).
+To say we were tired would be a vast understatement, but we were also elated to have experienced some of the most picturesque landscapes in the world.

 Conclusion of a 5-day Adventure Backpacking the Pawnee – Buchanan Loop

 An adventure backpacking the Pawnee – Buchanan Loop in the Indian Peaks Wilderness isn’t for everyone.
 It is a tough long-distance hike with over 6,625′ of elevation gain and loss.
 It is rough on the knees, back, hands, eyelids, and any and every other part of the body.
 However, if remote wilderness, wild animals, gorgeous waterfalls, jagged peaks, and stunning lakes are what you seek, then the Pawnee – Buchanan Pass is an amazing backpacking adventure.
 It is a tough 27-mile loop across rough terrain but anyone who comes here prepared and stays diligent should have a grand time.
 I know we did!

 Tips for backpacking the Pawnee – Buchanan Loop